 There is also nudism as a source of healing from physical or emotional trauma, be it from disfigurement or sexual abuse.
 By both omission and commission, society teaches us that being nude makes us more vulnerable, but when you can learn to become comfortable around others in that state, it indicates that healing is taking place.
 You become able to look all around and see others with their scarred imperfect bodies and realize that you're equal and accepted, not inferior.
 This is perhaps simplistic, but it is no less valid.
 I know from personal experience.

 Finally, some claim that allowing yourself to be seen nude is a sin…

 When God first created man and woman, they were naked and unashamed.
 This is the way it was meant to be.
-They only clothed themselves after they had sinned, obviously in a foolish attempt to hide themselves and their guilt from God, just as small children may hide their face when they do something wrong.
-The naked body is not the result of sin, clothing is the indicator of sin.
+They hid themselves after they had sinned, obviously in a foolish attempt to hide their guilt from God, just as small children may hide their face when they do something wrong.
+The naked body is not the result of sin, clothing is an indicator of sin.
 That doesn't mean that wearing clothes in a sin, but neither is not wearing clothes.

 The concept of mere nudity being sinful is nothing but controlling religious dogma that is not backed up by any of God's commandments.
 God's laws are very clear and nowhere does He make any command that we must wear clothing and there is nothing in them that would even vaguely refer to the notion that nudity in and of itself is sinful.
 This is a law made by men who looked to blame and control because of their own impure thoughts.